Gallery-of-Kaeon/Kaeon-FUSION/README.md

 many parts of the documentation are often out of date, and may take a while to catch up.

-It should also be noted that all of our implementations were developed and tested on an unmodified Lenovo IdeaPad P500 laptop running Windows 10.
+It should also be noted that prior to July 4, 2018, all of our implementations were developed and tested on an unmodified Lenovo IdeaPad P500 laptop running Windows 10.
+Since July 4, 2018 we have been using a 2018 Alienware 15 inch laptop running Windows 10.

 Kaeon FUSION,
 being a purely interpreted language,